Jump to accessibility statement Skip to content

 This information will be sent to our Student Administration team who will then be able to flag the guaranteed interview on your application if you apply to Sunderland for Medicine.

 Please note the information on how the guaranteed multiple mini interview will work is accurate at the time this page was published.
-The university reserve the right to change the application process for the Medicine MBChB course, in which case the process for the guaranteed multiple mini interview may change.
-If the process does change the university will be in touch with all students who are eligible for the guaranteed multiple mini interview to outline these changes and any new requirements.
+The University reserve the right to change the application process for the Medicine MBChB course, in which case the process for the guaranteed multiple mini interview may change.
+If the process changes, the University will contact all students eligible for the guaranteed multiple mini interview to outline these changes and any new requirements.